 As I and a few team members audited the books further, I discovered the scheme he had implemented.

 Alejandro used his access to intercept legitimate customer requests for the product.
-He inserted a link to his own payment account within the invoices he created in order to have customers fraudulently pay him personally instead of my company.
+He inserted a link to his payment account within the invoices he created to have customers fraudulently pay him personally instead of my company.

 He then disguised the orders inside my company’s warehouse management system to provide the goods to the customer.
 By disguised I mean this is where he would duplicate and edit old orders so they didn’t show as new.